-Starting from an average score, the F-150 gets points above average for its drivetrains that are not only good, they’re great, and its capability.
+Starting from an average score, the F-150 gets points above average for its drivetrains that are not only good, they’re great, and its off-road and towing capability.
 It loses one for ponderous handling that’s endemic to anything that weighs nearly three tons—giraffes probably handle just the same if we tested them.
 The F-150 is a 7 on our performance scale.

 The base F-150 is powered by a 3.3-liter V-6 that was added recently and replaced an aging 3.5-liter V-6.
 The 3.3-liter, though new, will still be a relative rarity among average buyers—it’s only fitted to the base XL and XLT trucks, and even then, it’s a short throw to a more powerful engine with better towing and hauling capabilities.

 The 290-hp 3.3-liter V-6 has direct injection for better fuel economy and the EPA rates it up to 22 mph combined, even if it’s saddled with a 6-speed automatic transmission.
 It’s fine, even as a work-spec truck, with quiet acceleration and has good low-end torque.